Optical quantum memory for noble-gas spins based on spin-exchange collisions: Introduction

 Rare isotopes of noble gases, such as $^{3}$He, possess nonzero nuclear spins, which are isolated from the environment due to the enclosing, complete, electronic shells.
-These spins exhibit lifetimes exceeding hours at or above room temperature \citep{Walker-RMP-2017,Gemmel-60-hours-coherence-time-He-2010} and are employed for medical lung imaging \citep{MRI1,MRI2}, for precision magnetometers and NMR \citep{Chupp-noble-gas-magnetometer,romalis-2005,Walker2006,Walker-2019}, for neutron spin filters \citep{Gentile-2005}, and for searches of beyond-standard-model physics \citep{PM1,PM2,PM3,PM4}.
+These spins exhibit hours to days long lifetimes at or above room temperature \citep{Walker-RMP-2017,Gemmel-60-hours-coherence-time-He-2010,PolarizedHeliumCellsNIST} and are employed for medical lung imaging \citep{MRI1,MRI2}, for precision magnetometers and NMR \citep{Chupp-noble-gas-magnetometer,romalis-2005,Walker2006,Walker-2019}, for neutron spin filters \citep{Gentile-2005}, and for searches of beyond-standard-model physics \citep{PM1,PM2,PM3,PM4,PM5,PM6}.
 Unfortunately, these spins are optically inaccessible and are thus extremely hard to prepare, interface, and monitor.
-They are accessible, however, though collisions with other optically-active atoms, either metastable helium atoms via \emph{strong} metastable-exchange collisions \citep{Walker-RMP-2017,MEOP} or alkali-metal atoms via \emph{weak} spin-exchange collisions \citep{Walker-RMP-2017,Happer-Walker-RMP,Happer-1998}.
+They are accessible, however, through collisions with other optically-active atoms, either metastable helium atoms via \emph{strong} metastable-exchange collisions \citep{Walker-RMP-2017,MEOP} or alkali-metal atoms via \emph{weak} spin-exchange collisions {\citep{Walker-RMP-2017,Happer-Walker-RMP,Happer-1998,HapperSEOPEfficiency,BouchiatNuclearPolarization}}.

 The first proposal to utilize noble-gas spins as a quantum memory was based on the former, with metastable helium population sustained by electric discharge \citep{Sinatra-HE3-memory-2005}.
 Metastable exchange collisions rely on the strong electrostatic exchange interaction, leading to a complete transfer of the electronic configuration in a single collision (hence the terminology ``strong'' collision).
 The ground-state atom may be excited to the metastable state, and the metastable atom is then de-excited to the electronic ground-state, but both atoms maintain their nuclear states, and thus these collisions act to equilibrate the nuclear spin between the metastable and ground-state populations.
 A memory scheme relying on metastable exchange necessitates high collective optical cooperativity of the metastable population, which in turn requires either high-finesse cavities or higher helium densities (practically limited by Penning collisions), and the scheme has never been demonstrated.